Clinic logoDr. Himanshu GaurORTHOPAEDIC & JOINT CLINIC

 Conclusion

 Yes, sciatica can happen without obvious back pain.
-If you have radiating leg pain, burning, tingling, or numbness, a disc bulge or slip disc may still be the cause even if the back is not hurting much.
+If you have radiating leg pain, burning, tingling, or numbness, a disc bulge or slip disc may still be considered even if the back is not hurting much.

 Short FAQ